-Kent College Dubai ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
+Ludgrove ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
 Safeguarding and promoting the welfare of children and young people is our highest priority.

-The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly.
+The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.